sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 SageMath 9.0 was the first version of Sage running on Python 3 by default.
 Sage 9.1 continues to support Python 2.

-Sage 9.2 will remove support for Python 2.
+'''Sage 9.2 will remove support for Python 2.'''

 See [[Python3-Switch]] for more details

+== Package upgrades ==

+The removal of support for Python 2 will enable major package upgrades.

 [[https://trac.sagemath.org/ticket/29141|Meta-ticket #29141: Upgrades and other changes that require dropping py2 support]]